oracle-livelabs/database/edition-based-redefinition/review-hr-schema/review-hr-schema.md

 Some operations like `CREATE EDITION`, `DROP EDITION`, `ALTER DATABASE DEFAULT EDITION`, etc., require elevated privileges that should not be granted to normal users.
 For CI/CD testing, and therefore for production environments that rolled out with CI/CD pipelines, these procedures using `AUTHID DEFINER` will facilitate the integration without executing anything as DBA.
 Keep in mind, editions are shared among all schemas in the database, therefore all the schemas must belong to the same application and follow the same edition scheme.
-Different applications should be separated in different databases (or PDBs).
+Different applications should be separated into different databases (or PDBs).

 The file `hr_main.sql` that we used to create the HR schema in the previous lab, creates the following procedures to let users manage and use editions themselves.
 Open the script *hr_main.sql* to review the contents.